 Total Time 28 minutes

 - 1/2 cup of extra virgin olive oil

-- cooking spray
+- olive oil cooking spray

-Preheat oven to 400 degrees.
-Spray a (10×12) baking dish with cooking spray, set aside.
+- Preheat Oven to 400 degrees ( 200 C).
+Spray a (10 x 12) baking dish with cooking spray, set aside.

-In a medium pot, add the entire cauliflower and fill with water until leveled.
+- In a medium pot, add the entire cauliflower and fill with water until leveled.
 Add the bay leaves and cover with a lid.

 - Drain the cauliflower, and set aside to cool for a few minutes.

-In a medium bowl, mix together bread crumbs, grated cheese and cayenne pepper.
+- In a medium bowl, mix together bread crumbs, grated cheese and cayenne pepper.
 Set aside.

-In a small bowl, pour the olive oil for dipping.
+- In a small bowl, pour the olive oil for dipping.

 - Place prepared cauliflower florets onto baking dish.